kemboi-73/alx-higher_level_programming/README.md

 ## Description

-The ALX Higher Level Programming Repository is a comprehensive collection of materials to aid you in your journey to becoming a proficient software engineer.
+The ALX Higher Level Programming Repository is a comprehensive collection of materials to aid me and anyone your journey to becoming a proficient software engineer.
 It covers a wide range of topics, including but not limited to:

 - Object-oriented programming
 - Data structures and algorithms